MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-multiple-report-layouts.md

 ## Layout definition in AL

-The following example illustrates how the `EmpReportExt` report extends the `"Employee - List"` list by adding three report layouts as options for printing this report.
+The following example illustrates how the `EmpReportExt` report extends the `"Employee - List"` list by adding four report layouts as options for printing this report.
 The report extension only adds the layouts, the dataset remains the same as the existing Employee List report.

 ```al
 reportextension 50102 EmpReportExt extends "Employee - List"